 Franklin also prosecuted numerous parallel civil/criminal healthcare fraud cases, including negotiating a record US$17 million settlement of federal kickback allegations against a chain of skilled nursing facilities in South Florida.

-Franklin has received numerous awards for his work, including from DOJ, commendations by DEA and DCIS, and the Patriotic Service Medal by the US Army.
+Franklin has received numerous awards for his work, including from the DOJ, commendations by the DEA and DCIS, and the Patriotic Service Medal by the US Army.

 Prior to entering the public sector, Franklin worked for AmLaw 100 global firms, focusing on complex commercial and international litigation, including matters involving the Anti-Terrorism Act and the Alien Tort Statute.
 Prior to that, he spent two years as a law clerk with the US Court of Appeals for the Second Circuit.